-- Chase Grammar School is an 'open environment', where students feel able to discuss issues that they may be facing; - the Designated Safeguarding Leads have a thorough understanding of the issues surrounding FGM and Forced Marriage and access relevant training; - advice and signposting is available for accessing additional help, e.g. the NSPCC's helpline, ChildLine services, Forced Marriage Unit; - awareness raising about FGM is incorporated in the safeguarding training so that all staff and volunteers are able to identify indicators.
+- Chase Grammar School is an 'open environment', where students feel able to discuss issues that they may be facing; - the A6: SAFEGUARDING (also applies to International Study Central of the issues surrounding FGM and Forced Marriage and access relevant training; - advice and signposting is available for accessing additional help, e.g. the NSPCC's helpline, ChildLine services, Forced Marriage Unit; - awareness raising about FGM is incorporated in the safeguarding training so that all staff and volunteers are able to identify indicators.